 - 1 tsp cinnamon

-- 1/4 cup creamy natural almond butter (or other nut butter of choice)- no stir works best
+- 1/4 cup creamy natural almond butter (or other nut butter of choice)- no stir works best or almond butter that’s slightly melted for a smooth consistency.

 Optional Cinnamon streusel – if using prepare first: